casey-martin/flounder/README.md

 * Memory Usage:
   * Implement tensorflow's dataset pipeline in evaluator_training.py so training data isn't loaded into RAM all at once.
   * Redo downsample_training script so board states aren't loaded into memory.
-  * Reduce size of third hidden layer.
-  * Add smaller fourth layer (five nodes for each of the peaks in the distribution?) and softmax for final node.

 ### Long Term:
 * Chess 960 compatibility.
   * I suspect that increasing the diversity of board states in the training data will help the network learn more generalizable policies.
 * Game tree search.
-  * Current plan is a greedy policy: choose the highest evaluated move a half ply deep.
   * Beta-pruning and MCTS implementation?
 Python performance will be a limiting factor.
 Cython implementation of python-chess?
 * Amplification reinforcement
   * Train the evaluation function to approximate the output of the evaluation function coupled with a tree search.